-Our results indicate that the Rydberg Stark manifold could offer a promising platform for studying quantum dynamics with a rich and complex energy level structure.
-Experiments studying dipolar energy exchange in atomic systems usually start with a simpler set of energy levels.
+Our results indicate that the Rydberg Stark manifold offers a promising platform for studying quantum many-body dynamics with a rich and complex energy level structure.
+Experiments with dipolar energy exchange in atomic systems usually start with a simpler set of energy levels.
 The many closely-spaced energy levels in the manifold are more similar to solid-state systems, offering prospects for quantum emulation.
 While the energy levels discussed in this experiment are arranged into nearly harmonic clusters, the addition of a static magnetic field could either broaden those clusters or cause them to overlap.
-For $|m_j| > \frac{5}{2}$, there are also nearly harmonic ladders that fall between the ladder studied here.
+For $|m_j| > \frac{5}{2}$, there are also other nearly harmonic ladders that fall between the ladder studied here.
 Furthermore, we find that the rich level structure in this work has strong potential to be realized as a synthetic dimension, though the all-to-all coupling present in this system poses a unique challenge for simulating typical lattice hopping.

-It could be interesting to repeat this experiment for different initial clusters, or perhaps even excite individual levels within a cluster.
-For example, the dipole moments connecting energy levels within the cluster above our initial cluster are two orders of magnitude smaller.
-Exciting to this cluster would allow use to explore the importance of dipole-dipole interactions within the initial cluster.

 Interactions beyond two-body energy exchange are also possible in the manifold.
 In fact, nearly every two-body interaction studied here is somewhat detuned from resonance.
 Since there are many energy-level spacings available within the clusters, the addition of a third atom can bring the interaction closer to resonance.
 While these three-body interactions scale as $R^{-6}$, with their smaller detuning we expect that they contribute significantly at higher densities.
 A study of the density dependence of energy transport in the manifold may be able to detect their effect.